 Step One: Build Your Restaurant’s Social Media Marketing Presence

-First, set up your restaurant’s social media profiles on the platforms most used by your customers or the people you want to attract.
+First, set up your restaurant’s social media accounts on the platforms most used by your customers or the people you want to attract.

 How to Set Up Your Restaurant’s Facebook Profile

 With over 2.4 billion users worldwide, Facebook is the most widely used social platform.
+It’s a key part of any social media strategy.
 What’s more, reports suggest that over half of consumers have used the social network to discover new businesses.